willypuzzle/happybirthday/README.md

+To use composer in order to install this plugin on laravel 5.2, add this line to require array of composer.json:

+    "willypuzzle/happybirthday": "dev-master"

 At the moment it needs some hand coded instructions in order that all works properly:

 1)Add Willypuzzle\Happybirthday\Traits\HappybirthdayUserTrait to User eloquent model class.